kikin/watchlrsite/README.md

 + settings.py
     Project settings.

-+ models.py
++ api/models.py
     Definitions for the models used in this project.
+    Note: Project level models are not a good idea in general.
+Also, it tends to mess up Celery's task names.
+    If you need to use models in another app, import as follows from api.models import User, Video

 + urls.py
     high-level url routing (i.e. routing of '/api/...' urls gets handed